Benefits of soursop

 3. It may lower blood pressure

-This shows that regular consumption of soursop may be effective in patients with high blood pressure.\
+This further confirms that regular consumption of soursop may be effective in patients with high blood pressure.

 4. It may fight against cancer